-In September, 2011 I attended the 24th annual convention of the Four Freshmen Society with the intention of writing an article about the experience.
-Sadly, I couldn’t find anyone interested in publishing the finished piece, so here it is.
+In September, 2011 I attended the 24th annual convention of the Four Freshmen Society.
 I tried to be an objective reporter, but I had a good time and met many lovely Freshmen Society members.
 I hope this piece reflects both of those things.

 It isn’t a pretty morning in Toledo.
 A sky like an unbroken slate hangs over the glass city, and across the Maumee River a factory belches a long plume of smoke endlessly up into the gray ceiling.
 Though it’s a warm afternoon in early fall the modest downtown feels deserted and it seems like every block has at least one building with boards across its windows or chains blocking its doors.
 It’s almost as if Toledo itself was wishing to return to the shinier, more prosperous days of its industrial past.